bori-dori/blog-engagement-prediction/README.md

 ## Project Overview

-This project predicts the future number of blog comments using historical blog engagement features.
+This project predicts the future number of blog comments using historical blog activity features.

-Several regression models were developed and compared to identify the best-performing model based on validation performance.
+Several regression models were developed and compared to identify the model that achieved the best validation performance.
+The project covers the complete machine learning workflow, including data preprocessing, feature validation, model development, evaluation, and interpretation.

 ---

-## Objective
+## Business Objective

-The objective of this project was to predict the target variable (`target`), representing the future number of blog comments, using the provided blog activity features.
+The objective of this project was to predict the future number of blog comments using the provided blog activity features.

+Accurately forecasting future engagement can support data-driven decision making for content platforms by providing early estimates of potential user engagement.

 ---

+## Potential Business Applications

+Although this project focuses on offline model development, a blog engagement prediction model could potentially be used to:

+- Estimate future engagement before content promotion
+- Support editorial decisions using engagement predictions
+- Help prioritize content for additional promotion
+- Assist with planning content distribution strategies

+These examples illustrate how engagement prediction models may be applied in real-world business settings.

+---

 ## Dataset

-The dataset contains numerical features describing blog activity, including previous comment activity, link information, and time-based engagement features.
+The dataset contains numerical features describing blog activity, including:

-Target variable:
+- Previous comment activity
+- Link information
+- Time-based engagement features

+**Target Variable**

-- `target` – future number of blog comments
+- **target** – Future number of blog comments

 ---

 ## Project Workflow

-1. Data loading
+- Data loading
-2. Duplicate removal
+- Duplicate removal
-3. Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA)
-4. Missing value analysis and imputation
+- Missing value analysis and imputation
-5. Correlation analysis
+- Correlation analysis
-6. Feature validation
+- Feature validation
-7. Removal of constant features
+- Removal of constant features
-8. Train-validation split
+- Train-validation split
-9. Model development
+- Model development
-10. Hyperparameter tuning
+- Hyperparameter tuning
-11. Model evaluation
+- Model evaluation
-12. Feature importance analysis
+- Feature importance analysis
-13. Prediction and residual analysis
+- Prediction analysis
+- Residual analysis

 ---